Cheryl Pearce: Military career

 In 2016, Pearce deployed to the Middle East as commander of Task Group Afghanistan.
 The task group, as part of Australia's contribution to NATO's Resolute Support Mission, provided training and advice to the Afghan National Security Forces.
 Pearce's "distinguished performance" during the nine-month deployment was recognised with the award of the Commendation for Distinguished Service in the 2018 Queen's Birthday Honours.
 Pearce was subsequently appointed commandant of the Australian Defence Force Academy from 2017 to 2018.
 In November 2018, the Secretary-General of the United Nations, António Guterres, announced that Pearce had been selected to succeed Major General Mohammad Humayun Kabir as Force Commander of the United Nations Peacekeeping Force in Cyprus (UNFICYP).
 Pearce, who assumed command of UNFICYP in January 2019, is the second woman to be appointed force commander of a United Nations mission.
 As force commander, she was responsible for more than 800 personnel from 15 nations working to maintain peace and stability in Cyprus, in spite of the additional challenges posed by the COVID-19 pandemic.
 Pearce relinquished command of UNFICYP on 4 January 2021 and, for her "outstanding achievement" in the role, she was awarded the Conspicuous Service Cross in the 2022 Australia Day Honours.

 Pearce retired from full-time service in the army shortly following her return from Cyprus and, on 30 August 2021, she was appointed Deputy Commissioner Ports and Enforcement in the Australian Border Force.
 Pearce's role was later changed to Deputy Commissioner South, East and Workforce, in which she oversaw Border Force operations in south eastern Australia and was responsible for the organisation's workforce capability and sustainment.
 She left Border Force and returned to full-time service in the army in June 2023, on being appointed Deputy Chief of Army.
 In January 2024, Pearce was again seconded to the United Nations, being appointed Deputy Military Adviser for Peacekeeping Operations.
 She served in the role for only two months before being appointed acting Military Advisor for Peacekeeping Operations and, in 2025, was promoted to lieutenant general.
+In recognition of her "institutional leadership, strategic vision, and enduring commitment to global military cooperation" as Deputy Chief of Army and United Nations Military Advisor, Pearce was advanced to an Officer of the Order of Australia in the 2026 King's Birthday Honours.